siqi-zheng/academic/content/post/2021-07-20-bayes-rental-price/index.md

 ## Data Preparation

-According to a recent research in the distribution of housing price in Tokyo (OHNISHI, MIZUNO, SHIMIZU & WATANABE, 2011), the housing price follows a lognormal distribution.
-Therefore we would like to examine if an exponential model works for the mean rental price $\mu_{ij}$ of type j at year i in Toronto and the covariates (year and unit size) are exponential.
+According to a research in the distribution of housing price in Tokyo (OHNISHI, MIZUNO, SHIMIZU & WATANABE, 2011), the housing price follows a lognormal distribution.
+Therefore we would like to examine if an exponential model works for the mean rental price $\mu_{ij}$ of type j at year i in Toronto with two predictors (year and unit size).
 Data were adapted from Canada Mortgage and Housing Corporation (2021).
-For copyrights reasons, data will not be attached on GitHub.
+For copyrights reasons, the dataset will not be attached on GitHub.
 The link to the dataset can be found under Bibliography Section.
 An overview of the data is provided below.

 ```r